mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 Interested in applying for Phase II funding?
 Review this information before starting your application.

+The Phase II submission window will be open another 30+ days through January 6, 2022.
+Read the solicitations for more information.

 <a class="usa-button usa-button-primary button-arrow" href="{{ site.data.solicitations['PHASE_II'].url }}">
   Read the SBIR Phase II Solicitation</a>